Peleus/FingerLakesWineTrail/README.md

 ## Usage

+You will need to download the site to your local system and open the Index.html file in the top directory with your web browser.
+Note that this site wont run through the github web service because of security issues with wine.com.

 Click on a map marker or highlight a winery from the list to discover new bottle of the best wine from this region of New York State.

 ## Next Steps